SajinaPK/AWS_Learning/Solution_Architect/06_ELB_and_ASG/ELB_ASG.md

 	    - AWS Certificate Manager (ACM), CloudWatch
 	    - Route53, AWS WAF, AWS Global Accelerator

+- You must ensure that your load balancer can communicate with registered targets **on both the listener port and the health check port**.
+- You must verify that the security groups associated with the load balancer allow traffic on both port in both directions.

 - **Types of load balancer on AWS**

     - AWS has **4 kinds of managed Load Balancers**